Patrick d'Arcy

-Patrick d'Arcy (27 September 1725 – 18 October 1779) was an Irish mathematician born in Kiltullagh, County Galway in the west of Ireland.
+Patrick d'Arcy (27 September 1725 – 18 October 1779) was an Irish mathematician born at Kiltullagh House, near Kiltullagh, County Galway in the west of Ireland.
 His family, who were Catholics, suffered under the penal laws.
-In 1739 d'Arcy was sent abroad by his parents to an uncle in Paris.
-He was tutored in mathematics by Jean-Baptiste Clairaut, and became a friend of Jean-Baptiste's son, Alexis-Claude Clairaut, (Alexis Clairaut), who was a brilliant young mathematician. d'Arcy made original contributions to dynamics.
+In 1739, d'Arcy was sent abroad by his parents to an uncle in Paris.
+He was tutored in mathematics by Jean-Baptiste Clairaut, and became a friend of Jean-Baptiste's son, Alexis-Claude Clairaut, (Alexis Clairaut), who was a brilliant young mathematician.

+D'Arcy made original contributions to dynamics.
 He is best known for his part in the discovery of the principle of angular momentum, in a form which was known as "the principle of areas," which he announced in 1746.
-See the article on areal velocity. d'Arcy also had an illustrious military career in the French army.
+See the article on areal velocity.
+D'Arcy also had an illustrious military career in the French army.
 He obtained the title of "Count" in the French nobility.
 He was a generous patron of Irish refugees in France.
 In addition to his contributions to dynamics, he performed research on artillery and on electricity.

-An experiment of his, reported in 1765, on visual perception is often referred to: he built a machine in his garden to measure the duration of visual impressions.
-A burning coal, attached to an arm of a cross rotated by the machine, would be made to spin just fast enough to give the impression of a full fiery circle.
-With the collaboration of a dedicated observer with better eyesight than D'Arcy, he measured a 0,13 second duration for the visual sensation of the rotating burning coal, as seen in the dark from a circa 50 meter distance.
-He planned further experiments to measure the suspected differences between individuals, colors, viewing distances and light intensity of objects.
-The experiment is often mentioned by film scholars in the context of persistence of vision.

 D'Arcy was elected to the Academie Royale des Sciences in 1749.

+In 1768, the Academie published a 1765 paper by D'Arcy on the duration of visual impressions.
+He had built a kind of mill in his garden, which would whirl a burning coal around, and measured the duration of one rotation when it was spinning just fast enough to give the impression of a full fiery circle, as seen in the dark from a circa 50 meter distance.
+With the collaboration of an observer with better eyesight than D'Arcy, the mean duration came to 0.13 seconds.
+D'Arcy planned further experiments to measure the suspected differences between individuals, colors, viewing distances and light intensity of objects.
+D'Arcy's experiments relate to theories of persistence of vision that were popularised with the introduction of philosophical toys like the thaumatrope in the 19th century, and the subsequent development of cinematography.
+However, many historians have ignored D'Arcy and other early researchers, giving in to some nationalistic prejudice to champion some other "great man" from nationalistic prejudice, or to the tendency to produce a more coherent chronological narrative.

-He died from cholera in Paris in October 1779.
+D'Arcy died from cholera in Paris in October 1779.